What Is A Horizontal Tangent Line

 1. Implicit Differentiation

 When dealing with implicit functions (where y is not explicitly defined as a function of x), implicit differentiation is used to find the derivative dy/dx.
-The process involves differentiating both sides of the equation with respect to x, treating y as a function of x, and then solving for dy/dx.
+Consider this: the process involves differentiating both sides of the equation with respect to x, treating y as a function of x, and then solving for dy/dx.
 Once dy/dx is found, the same steps as before can be followed to find horizontal tangent lines.

 2. Parametric Equations